 Have a clear purpose

 The really great companies and teams have a clear sense of purpose at the root of all that they do.
 This applies whether they are hiring employees, trying to attract investors, or engaging with customers.
 That sense of being part of a bigger purpose breeds the sense of belonging and leads to employee and customer loyalty.
 Anyone can create a great product, but in order to achieve large scale success, you need to go beyond just the product and create a movement.
-Facebook isn’t just a social networking site, it is a critical part of staying on touch with friend and family from around the world, a place to bring people together and build communities, and a tool for sharing information.
+Facebook isn’t just a social networking site, it is a critical part of staying on touch with friends and family from around the world, a place to bring people together and build communities, and a tool for sharing information.
 As Mark Zuckerberg himself said:

 “At Facebook, we’re inspired by technologies that have revolutionized how people spread and consume information.
 We often talk about inventions like the printing press and the television-; by simply making communication more efficient, they led to a complete transformation of many important parts of society.
 They gave more people a voice.
 They encouraged progress.
 They changed the way society was organized.
 They brought us closer together.”

 Without a clear purpose that you stand for, there is nothing to differentiate you from all of the others in your field.
-There are tens of thousands of different companies that make t-shirts for example, but there is a reason why you can only name a handful of them.
+There are tens of thousands (probably millions) of different companies that make t-shirts for example, but there is a reason why you can only name a handful of them.
 They have a clear purpose and whether you realise it or not, you have bought in to it.

 Hire good people and let them do their job